-- Consider using the Killeen Homebuyer Assistance Program if you make around or less than $50,000/yr
+- Consider using the Killeen Homebuyer Assistance Program if you are a first-time homebuyer in Killeen!

 - You still have to qualify for a loan, but you can get some of the costs paid

 - Start here first if you’re a first-time homebuyer

 - The Killeen Homebuyer Assistance Program (HAP) provides up to $7500 toward low-income buyers’ downpayment and/or closing costs.

 - On a case-by-case basis, there may also be funding available to make repairs on homes.

 Most program users probably would use the FHA loan, which has a minimum 3.5% down payment.
 That is $3500 for a $100,000 home and would be entirely covered under the program if eligible.

 If you can use the VA loan, then why would you need the HAP program?
 Well, it is common in our area that sellers pay closing costs – but that’s negotiable.
 It is possible that VA home buyers, even with no down payment, will still have closing costs.
 Sometimes $1000s.

 What if you don’t use the whole $7500?
 Well, that’s that.
 Killeen, provides only what is necessary to cover your down payment and closing costs so there is money to help more buyers!

 Generally, you must have a high enough income to qualify for a loan, but low enough to qualify as “low-income”.
 You must be planning to live in the house for at least 5 years.
 You also must attend the Killeen classes in person before purchasing, as well as use a Realtor and lender who has been approved by the program.